Prag8855/aab/content/guides/fragebogen-zur-steuerlichen-erfassung.md

 This form is easier to fill if you understand how the Value Added Tax (VAT) works.

 **[VAT number](/glossary/Umsatzsteuernummer):** If you want to sell goods and services in the European Union, you need a VAT number.
-You get a VAT number 4 to 6 weeks after you fill the *Fragebogen zur steuerlichen Erfassung*.[^1]
+You get a VAT number 4 to 6 weeks after you fill the *Fragebogen zur steuerlichen Erfassung*.[^1] You should request a VAT number even if you don't need it.
+It could be useful later.[^19]

 **Charging VAT:** If you are a *[[Kleinunternehmer]]*, you can choose to not charge VAT.[^2] If you don't charge VAT, you can't get VAT refunds for business expenses.[^3] If you decide to charge VAT, you can't change your decision for the next 5 years.[^4] [This guide](https://mutebuttonblog.wordpress.com/2012/02/21/kleinunternehmerregelung-in-germany-to-apply-or-not-to-apply-that-is-the-question/) explains when it makes sense to charge VAT.